TomasFilipek/TomasFilipek/README.md

 - 👀 I’m interested in new technologies and creating something valuable (mostly mobile apps)
 - 📚 I’m currently learning C# and Javascript and I would like to extend my knowledge with React and other technologies connected with mobile/desktop apps
 - 💞️ I’m looking to collaborate on any project with interesting idea behind
-- 📫 You can reach me on LinkedIn in this link https://1url.cz/QuTwo
+- 📫 You can reach me on LinkedIn - https://1url.cz/QuTwo